Michael-Geel/Demo-Repo2/README.md

 -So you add and state a message for the commit.
 --NOTE: this only works for modified files, as a new file would need to be staged in git first.

+Will now update the master branch in the index.html file with a similar update to what was made in index.html on the quick-test branch.